aviaryan/SublimeNotebook/sublime_notebook/docs/README.markdown

 If you store the folder in Dropbox or Google Drive, you can have it on all your computers.
 Also, I will like to add here that the Python 3 script uses no extra dependencies so you can run the script out-of-the-box on any system that has Python installed (popular Linux distros and Macs for example have it by default).

+<a name="cp"></a>
-## Updating SublimeNotebook or changing password
+## Changing SublimeNotebook password

-* To update your installation of Sublime Notebook, decrypt your existing notes using old `manager.py`, then exit the script in decrypted state (using "d").
+To change password of your Sublime Notebook, decrypt your existing notes using old `manager.py`, then exit the script in decrypted state (using "d").

-Then update the script files from this repo and start `manager.py` to re-encrypt your notes.
+Then start `manager.py` again to re-encrypt your notes.
+This time you will be asked for a new password to encrypt your notes.

-* Same method can be used if you want to change the password used to secure the notes.
+<a name="mdext"></a>

-## <a name="mdext"></a>Setup Markdown Extended for highlighting md files in Sublime Text
+## Setup Markdown Extended for highlighting md files in Sublime Text

 * Install the packages from here.